Internet safety: Cyberbullying

 Cyberbullying is the use of electronic means such as instant messaging, social media, e-mail and other forms of online communication with the intent to abuse, intimidate, or overpower an individual or group.
 Over the past decade, cyberbullying has been identified as a significant problem for youth.
 In a 2012 study of over 11,925 students in the United States, it was indicated that 23% of adolescents reported being a victim of cyberbullying, 30% of which reported experiencing suicidal behavior.
-The Australian eSafety Commissioner's website reports that 20% of young Australians report being socially excluded, threatened or abused online.
+The Australian eSafety Commissioner's website reports that 44% of young Australians report being socially excluded, threatened or abused online.

 Sometimes, this takes the form of posting unverifiable and illegal libelous statements on harassment websites.
 These websites then run advertisements encouraging the victims to pay thousands of dollars to related businesses to get the posts removed – temporarily, as opposed to the free and permanent removal process available through major web search engines.

 Child-on-child abuse (peer-on-peer abuse) that happens online often falls under cyberbullying.
 However, it goes much further.
-It can include physical and sexual abuse or harassment, relationships abuse, grooming and more.
+It can include physical and sexual abuse or harassment, relationship abuse, grooming and more.

-Online predation

-Online predation is the act of engaging an underage minor in inappropriate sexual relationships through the internet.
-Online predators may attempt to initiate and seduce minors into relationships through the use of chat rooms or internet forums.

-Online grooming

-Online grooming usually refers to child sexual abuse but can also refer to radicalisation, drug trafficking, and financial gain.
-Grooming is when a stranger targets a child by befriending them and gaining their trust.
-Once they gain this trust, the groomer can manipulate the child to do what they want, which may include sending sexual images, running drugs, or any number of other activities.

 Obscene/offensive content

-Various websites on the internet content material that some deem offensive, distasteful or explicit, which may often be not of the user's liking.
-Such websites may include internet, shock sites, hate speech or otherwise inflammatory content.
+Various websites on the internet contain material that some deem offensive, distasteful or explicit, which may often be not of the user's liking.
+Such websites may include the internet, shock sites, hate speech or otherwise inflammatory content.
 Such content may manifest in many ways, such as pop-up ads and unsuspecting links.

+Offensive content can also be found on social media sites, where platforms balance moderation with free speech.
+This often takes the form of hate speech, targeting marginalized people whose reports are less likely to be taken seriously by moderation teams.
+The proliferation of hate speech creates an environment where users feel unsafe and unprotected by websites.